-- A new dataset (NISP) has created which has speech data from five (Hindi, Kannada, Malayalam, Tamil, Telugu) different Indian languages along with English. - The metadata information for speaker profiling applications like - Linguistic information L1, L2 - 2 Regional information geographic location of the native place - Opposite the second state of a speaker Height, age, Shoulder size, Weight. - This dataset is publicly made available in the following address, https://github.com/iiscleap/NISP-Dataset
+- A new dataset (NISP) has created which has speech data from five (Hindi, Kannada, Malayalam, Tamil, Telugu) different Indian languages along with English. - The metadata information for speaker profiling applications like - 1.
+Linguistic information L1, L2 - 2.
+Regional information geographic location of the native place - 3.
+Physical characteristics of a speaker Height, age, Shoulder size, Weight. - This dataset is publicly made available in the following address, https://github.com/iiscleap/NISP-Dataset